Top 5 Business Models For Grocery Delivery Apps

-The businesses who adopt the inventory model monitor the consistency of the produced goods.
+The businesses that adopt the inventory model to monitor the consistency of the produced goods.
 Moreover, when businesses manage the supply chain entirely by directly purchasing from the business, they have higher profit margins.
-For example, Big Basket directly sells the goods to distributors, retailers and farmers and then stores them at their warehouses.
+For example, Big Basket directly sells the goods to distributors, retailers, and farmers and then stores them at their warehouses.
 Big Basket In order to conduct complete management of customer service, a large basket manages the distribution.

 2. The Multi-Vendor Marketplace Model

 The stock is not handled by the platform.
 Instead, it ties consumers to nearby food shops.
 The order is put on the website by the client and converted into its own food shops on this website.
 The transports are handled by an internal logistics network, which gathers the goods and ships them to the customer.
 Through the respective store branding, the company delivers orders to the consumers.
 In all of its operational territories, Amazon follows this model.

 A Multi-vendor model becomes an invaluable complement to the online or on-demand grocery framework, because of its success in the market and the role it plays in maximizing conversion.
 When using a multi-seller module according to your eCommerce site, you can easily conform to this model.
 One of such apps is Magento Multi-Seller Extension for the platform focused on Magento.

 Related Read: Guide To Launch A Multivendor Marketplace